 In rare cases, samples with decreased viscosity can affect your Sperm Concentration results.
 A possible indicator of this situation is a test result with lower than observed Sperm Concentration and higher than observed Motility %.
-Another indicator might be a test result of <2 M/mL for Sperm Concentration but a Motility result of >50%.
-If the sample is observed to be excessively "watery" (decreased viscosity) or "clear" in opacity and the results match either of the scenarios outlined above, the sample should be re-run on the instruments WASHED mode.
+Another indicator might be a test result of < 2 M/mL for Sperm Concentration but a Motility result of > 50%.
+If the sample is observed to be excessively "watery" (decreased viscosity) or "clear" in opacity and the results match either of the scenarios outlined above, the sample should be re-run on the instruments WASHED mode or prepared as a washed sample and run on the instruments WASHED mode.